cedlemo/Tortosa/README.md

 So I decided to write my own terminal emulator.
 Even if it looks like a toy, Tortosa do the job of a basic terminal emulator.

-+Tortosa has tabs management
++    Tortosa has tabs management

-+Tortosa supports transparency
++    Tortosa supports transparency

-+Tortosa can remove Window Manager decorations
++    Tortosa can remove Window Manager decorations

-+Tortosa works with SCIM
++    Tortosa works with SCIM

-+Tortosa tabs can be themed with a css file
++    Tortosa tabs can be themed with a css file

-+Tortosa gets its configuration from a file named tortosarc in the directory `~/.config/tortosa` and that's all.
++    Tortosa gets its configuration from a file named tortosarc in the directory `~/.config/tortosa` and that's all.

-+Tortosa configuration and css can be reloaded via a menu or shortcuts.
++    Tortosa configuration and css can be reloaded via a menu or shortcuts.
 No need to kill/restart it to apply the modifications.

 ![tortosa overview](https://github.com/cedlemo/Tortosa/blob/master/tortosa_overview.png "Example")